osirislab/ctf101/docs/reverse-engineering/what-is-c.md

 In regards to CTF, many reverse engineering and exploitation CTF challenges are written in C because the language compiles down directly to assembly and there are little to no safeguards in the language.
 This means developers must manually handle both.
 Of course, this can lead to mistakes which can sometimes lead to security issues.

 !!! note
-    Other higher level langauges like Python manage memory and garbage collection for you.
+    Other higher level languages like Python manage memory and garbage collection for you.
 Google Golang was inspired by C, but adds in functionality like garbage collection and memory safety.

 There are some examples of famously vulnerable functions in C which are still available and can still result in vulnerabilities: